Managing side effects

 these.

-further dietary tips on coping with a dry mouth.
+further dietary tips on coping with a dry mouth in our

 Taste changes